diogogithub/c4cheats-Competitive-Programming-wiki/Input-and-Output.md

 Here the double "tax" would be equal to 3.25*0.5, which is 1.625.
 We would not be able to use this math operation if we did not parse the double from the input string.

 ##Output##
+**System.out:**
+The basic way to print output is to use System.out functions.
+These include the following:

+    System.out.print(); //Prints the item in the parenthesis, without making a new line.
+    System.out.println(); //Prints the item in the parenthesis on a new line.
+    System.out.printf(); //Prints an item under a defined format.